+While commercial waste removal costs are increasing nationwide, not all of these costs are out of your control, and some may not be justified.
+It is crucial to identify which services you might be overcharged for, and work with your waste hauler to bring prices down, or make changes to your waste removal service provider and waste management program.

 What does your waste invoice look like?
-Are you getting sticker shock and looking to reduce your waste costs?
-While the cost of waste removal is increasing nationwide, not all of these costs are out of your control, and some may not be justified.
-It is crucial to identify which services you might be overcharged for, and work with your waste hauler to bring costs down, or make changes to your waste removal service provider and waste program.
+Are you getting sticker shock?
 Think you are paying too much for waste removal?
-Here are 7 proven strategies we have used over the years to help our clients save money and improve their waste program, along with case studies that show how businesses have reduced their waste costs, and how you can too.
+Here are 7 proven strategies we have used over the years to help our clients save money and improve their waste management program, along with case studies that show how businesses have reduced their waste removal costs, and how you can too.

-1) Look At Your Waste Bill
+1) Look At Your Waste Hauling Bill

-Does your waste invoice seem higher than it should be?
-Are you seeing more and more fees and surcharges tacked on without adequate explanation?
+To reduce waste management costs, first look at your waste hauling bill.
+Does your waste removal invoice seem higher than it should be?
+Are you seeing more fees and surcharges tacked on without adequate explanation?
 Are price hikes becoming too common and steep?
 Are you spotting discrepancies?
-Take a close look at your waste bill and start asking questions.
-Some common waste bill charges to watch out for include:
+Take a close look at the bill from your waste hauler and start asking questions.

 - Fuel surcharges